rbms-bsc/DCRMR/_pages/Edition/Note-on-edition-statement.md

 ><CITE>Second edition (E.2A) as described by D. Smith</CITE>
 >>(*Comment*: The formal citation for D. Smith’s bibliography is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.2)))

-*Exception*: For still images without title pages, see [3.26.42.Y.Y](/DCRMR/edition/Note-on-edition-statement/#32642yy-supplied-and-devised-edition-statements-for-printed-still-images).

-<a name="3.26.32.15.Y.Y">3.26.32.15.Y.Y</a> Record in the edition statement information from any source for resources known to contain significant changes from other editions.
-Always make a note on the source of the information (see 3.SOMETHING.SOMETHING).

-*Exception*: For still images without title pages, see 3.SOMETHING.SOMETHING.
+*Exception*: For still image resources without title pages, see [3.26.42.Y.Y](/DCRMR/edition/Note-on-edition-statement/#32642yy-supplied-and-devised-edition-statements-for-still-image-resources).

 <a name="3.26.32.2">3.26.32.2</a> Make a note on statements referring to other editions (e.g., as part of a preface to an earlier edition or a summary of the work’s publication history) if considered important (see [3.21.31.2](/DCRMR/edition/Edition-statement/#3.21.31.2)).